Yorkcla/PhDFinalPT/markdown/index.md

 # Musical Tension and Release in Sonic Interaction Design: A Framework and Creativity Support Tool

 Hi everyone!
 I’m Minsik Choi, a PhD researcher in sonic interaction design at SMACC Lab, ANU.
-I will be presenting my PhD Oral Presentation on **Friday, 28 November, at 10 am in Room 3.41, Building 145**, and everyone is welcome to join 🤠
+~~I will be presenting my PhD Oral Presentation on Friday, 28 November, at 10 am in Room 3.41, Building 145, and everyone is welcome to join 🤠~~

 My research explores how musical principles can guide sound design practitioners in creating more communicative and intuitive sounds.
 I have developed a creativity support tool that bridges music, design, and AI to make sound design more accessible for both designers and end-users.

-Join me to see how musical tension and release come to life through interactive sound design 🎵
+Here’s how musical tension and release take shape in interactive sound design 🎵

 ---